oracle-livelabs/converged/obaas/microtx/microtx.md

 If you would like to learn more, there is a lot of detail in the [Long Running Action](https://download.eclipse.org/microprofile/microprofile-lra-1.0-M1/microprofile-lra-spec.html) specification.

+### Explain Journal

+TODO expalin the journal table stuff.

+As LRA is an eventual consistency model, the approach you will take in the account service will employ a journal table to keep track of pending transactions.
+When the LRA is running, the Account service participant will create the deposit and withdrawal records in a journal table.
+When the LRA reaches the "complete" phase, these records will be commited in the main transaction table and the journaled record will move from "pending" to "complete" status and eventually be removed.

+TODO check with paul how this is actually meant to work, seems to lose the transaction and only update account.balance.

 You will now start implementing the Cloud Cash Payment LRA.

 ## Task 3: Add LRA partipant endpoints to the Account Service